The One Maintenance Task That Most Golf Cart Owners Get Wrong

 Two water-related patterns generate the most service calls and the most preventable battery replacement costs on our support line.

 The second is the overfill cascade.
-An owner topped up the batteries before a charge, the charger pushed electrolyte out during charging, the electrolyte reached the terminals and began corroding the battery cables.
-A month later the cart starts performing poorly — not because the batteries are dying but because the corroded cable connections are creating resistance in the pack circuit that drops voltage under load.
+An owner topped up the batteries before a charge; the charger pushed electrolyte out during charging, the electrolyte reached the terminals, and it began corroding the battery cables.
+A month later, the cart starts performing poorly — not because the batteries are dying but because the corroded cable connections are creating resistance in the pack circuit that drops voltage under load.
 The owner assumes it is a battery problem.
 It is a cable problem caused by an overfill that caused a spill that caused corrosion.
 The fix is cable replacement and terminal cleaning — but none of it would have happened if the filling sequence (after charge, not before) had been followed.

 Both of these are completely preventable with the information in this guide.
 The investment in correct watering habits — distilled water, right timing, right level — is measured in dollars and minutes.
 The cost of not doing it is measured in premature battery replacement.